JassWaraich/HawksEye/README.md

 # Eye Tracking Engineer
-This is an eye tracking application which detects the eyes of the user via Webcam.It is developed in Python using OpenCV and XML.
+This is an eye tracking application which detects the eyes of the user via Webcam.